 With the new form ETA 9141, OFLC devised a more detailed and comprehensive roadmap for the determination of prevailing wages by its Certifying Officers (CO).
 The primary procedural changes revised the way an employer provides primary and alternative requirements for a job position on ETA 9141, and how OFLC evaluates and determines the prevailing wage accordingly to provided requirements.

 Previously, OFLC determined the prevailing wage solely based on the primary requirements provided by the employer.
-With the new Form ETA 9141, OFLC now reviews both the primary and alternate requirements and determines two separate prevailing wages for each set of requirements.
+With the New Form ETA 9141, OFLC now reviews both the primary and alternate requirements and determines two separate prevailing wages for each set of requirements.
 Furthermore, the higher of the two prevailing wages is made mandatory for employers to use on Labor Condition Applications (LCAs) and Program Electric Review Management (PERM) applications.

-This change implemented by the new Form ETA 9141 is of great importance since it might entail significant prevailing wage increases.
-For instance, for the job position Software Developers, Applications in Seattle, Washington, prevailing wage determined with the new ETA 9141 produced more than $20.000 increase per year on the prevailing wage determined with the old ETA 9141 Form (From $140,920 per year to $162,510 per year).
+This change implemented by Form ETA 9141 is of great importance since it might entail significant prevailing wage increases.
+For instance, for the job position Software Developers, Applications in Seattle, Washington, the prevailing wage determined with the new ETA 9141 produced more than a $20.000 increase per year on the prevailing wage determined with the old ETA 9141 Form (From $140,920 per year to $162,510 per year).

-Lastly, the new procedural change also applies to LCA’s with which the employer determines its own prevailing wage according to the Occupational Employment Statistics (OES).
+Lastly, the new procedural change also applies to LCAs with which the employer determines its own prevailing wage according to the Occupational Employment Statistics (OES).
 Prevailing wages determined via OES are also subjected to this change.